mlbright/mlbright.github.io/content/til/github-site-administration.md

 +++
-title = "GitHub site administration" date = 2022-02-05
+title = "GitHub Enterprise site administration" date = 2022-02-05
 +++
-## GitHub Enterprise Site Administration

 For several years, my main responsibility at work was [GitHub Enterprise][enterprise] system administration.
-Here is a collection of thoughts, in no particular order.
+Here is a collection of thoughts about the experience, in no particular order.

-_Last updated: 2022-jan-19_

 ### Rate Limiting